olksndrdevhub/wagtail-embed-videos3/README.md

-# ABANDONED BUT SUPPORT Wagtail >= 2.0 Django >= 2.0 <3.1
+# ABANDONED, BUT SUPPORT Wagtail >= 2.2 Django >= 2.0

-With the introduction of Embedded Content in wagtail 1.12 [https://docs.wagtail.io/en/v1.12.6/releases/1.12.html#improved-embed-configuration](https://docs.wagtail.io/en/v1.12.6/releases/1.12.html#improved-embed-configuration), this package will no longer be maintained.
+With the introduction of Embedded Content in wagtail 1.12 [https://docs.wagtail.io/en/v1.12.6/releases/1.12.html#improved-embed-configuration](https://docs.wagtail.io/en/v1.12.6/releases/1.12.html#improved-embed-configuration), this package will no longer be needed in new projects.
+It`s for some old projects, that still use this package.

 # WAGTAIL EMBED VIDEOS